fatherakis/operating_systems_ntua/readme.md

-## Operation Systems - NTUA Class 2021
+## Operation Systems - ECE NTUA Course 2021

 All 4 Lab exercises were done in groups of 2.